mathspp/mathspp/pages/02.blog/02.pydonts/functions-a-complete-reference/item.md

 There is a lot to learn about functions after you learn how to define a function.
 In fact, knowing how to use the keyword `def` is just the first step, really.
-I will walk you through the remaining steps in this article.

-In this Pydon't, you will learn:
+As such, in this Pydon't, you will learn:

  - what should go into a function and what shouldn't;
+ - a good heuristic to help you order your parameters;
  - the difference between parameters and arguments;
- - a good heuristic to help you order your parameters;
  - how to force a function to accept positional-only and/or argument-only arguments;
  - that you can inspect a function signature dynamically;
  - how to avoid mutability issues with default arguments;
  - to define functions that accept arbitrary numbers of positional and/or keyword arguments;
  - about anonymous functions and the keyword `lambda`;
  - to leverage the fact that functions are objects in their own right;

- - decorators
+ - how closures preserve enclosing variables alive for functions to access them;
+ - that decorators allow you to enhance multiple functions with the same functionality;
+ - about the keyword `yield` and generator functions;
+ - about the keywords `async` and `await` and coroutine functions;
+ - how some functions get new meanings when you fix some of their arguments;
+ - what partial function application is and how `functools.partial` is relevant for that;
+ - that some built-in functions aren't really functions;
- - currying and partial
+ - the distinction between a function and a callable;
- - closures
- - late binding
- - partials
- - late binding?
- - generators (yield)
+ - about the type `Callable` and how to use it for functions; and
+ - how to create your own callables.

+Feel free to skim through this article to see everything that is covered here and then bookmark it to use it as a reference for whenever you have questions later, or for when you forget something about functions.

 <!--v-->
 !!!
 You can get all the Pydon'ts as a [free ebook with over +400 pages and hundreds of tips](/books/pydonts).
 [Download the ebook “Pydon'ts – write elegant Python code” here](/books/pydonts).